ome/omero-guide-ilastik/docs/ilastik_fiji.rst

     .. image:: images/ilastik10.png

 #.
-Click OK and in the next dialog answer "Yes"
+Click ``OK`` and in the next dialog answer ``Yes``.

 #.
 Select ``Plugins > OMERO > Save image(s)`` to OMERO.
 In the importer dialog, select the target Project and Dataset in OMERO or choose a new one.

 #.
-This will import the "Simple segmentation" image into OMERO with the ROIs from Fiji on it and the contents of the Results table will be attached to this new image.
+This will import the ``Simple segmentation`` image into OMERO with the ROIs from Fiji on it and the contents of the Results table will be attached to this new image.

 #.
-In order to have the ROIs from Fiji also on the original, raw image in OMERO
+In order to have the ROIs from Fiji also on the original, raw image in OMERO.

 #.
-Do not close the ROI Manager and the Results table
+Do not close the ROI Manager and the Results table.

 #.
-Open the original raw image from OMERO into Fiji
+Open the original raw image from OMERO into Fiji.

 #.
-Click on the opened image
+Click on the opened image.

 #.
-Select ``Plugins > OMERO > Save ROI(s)`` to OMERO (alternatively, you can re-run the analysis in Fiji by clicking on “Measure” in the ROI manager of Fiji to produce a new Results table)
+Select ``Plugins > OMERO > Save ROI(s)`` to OMERO (alternatively, you can re-run the analysis in Fiji by clicking on ``Measure`` in the ROI manager of Fiji to produce a new Results table).

 #.
-In the new dialog, select a name for your results table which will be attached now to the original image
+In the new dialog, select a name for your results table which will be attached now to the original image.

 #.
-Click OK
+Click ``OK``.

 #.
 ROIs and results will be now added to the original, raw image in OMERO

     .. image:: images/ilastik11.png

 #.
-Repeat this workflow with the "...Probabilities.h5" files.
-Also, attach the ilastik Project itself to the Dataset containing original data in OMERO.
+Repeat this workflow with the ``...Probabilities.h`` files.
+Also, attach the ilastik project itself to the Dataset containing original data in OMERO.

 Manual workflow of Object classification on z-stacks in ilastik
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Start ilastik, choose the "Object classification with Prediction maps" option and create a new Project and save it.
+Start ilastik, choose the ``Object classification with Prediction maps`` option and create a new Project and save it.

 #.
-Select in the "Raw data" tab the raw image stored locally and in the "Prediction maps" tab the prediction map which you saved from the "Pixel classification" module for this image previously.
+Select in the ``Raw data`` tab the raw image stored locally and in the ``Prediction maps`` tab the prediction map which you saved from the ``Pixel classification`` module for this image previously.

 #.
-Click on "Threshold and Size filter" harmonica in the left-hand pane.
+Click on ``Threshold and Size filter`` harmonica in the left-hand pane.
 This step discerns the objects form background by means of thresholding (note that the "Prediction maps" values are between 0 and 1, where 1 is 100% probability that the pixel is a cell, 0 is a 100% probability that the pixel is backgr.)
 The other parameter to specify the object except threshold in this tab is size of the object.

 #.
-Threshold is 0.5 (if the probability of a pixel is higher than 0.5, then it is deemed to be a cell) |image10a|
+Threshold is ``0.5`` (if the probability of a pixel is higher than 0.5, then it is deemed to be a cell) |image10a|

 #.
-Change Size to minimum 50 |image11a|\ .
+Change ``Size`` to ``minimum 50`` |image11a|\ .

 #.
-Leave the rest of the parameters at default and click Apply
+Leave the rest of the parameters at default and click ``Apply``.

 #.
-A new image will be added to the stack at bottom left called "Final output".
+A new image will be added to the stack at bottom left called ``Final output``.
 The objects are displayed on it in color coding.
 Again, you can toggle the images visible and change intensities in bottom left corner.

 #.
-Click on "Object Feature Selection" harmonica and click on the button "Select Features".
+Click on ``Object Feature Selection`` harmonica and click on the button ``Select Features``.

 #.
-In the new window, click on “All excl.
-Location” button to select almost all features.
+In the new window, click on ``All excl.
+Location`` button to select almost all features.

 #.
-Click on the "Label classes" harmonica, click on the yellow label (Label 1) |image12a|\ and select all the cells in all 3 orthogonal views images.
+Click on the ``Label classes`` harmonica, click on the yellow label (Label 1) |image12a|\ and select all the cells in all three orthogonal views images.

     .. image:: images/ilastik15.png

 #.
-Click on "Object information export"# harmonica.
+Click on ``Object information export `# harmonica.

 #.
-Changing the "Source" dropdown menu, export sequentially "Object Predictions" and "Object Probabilities".
+Changing the ``Source`` dropdown menu, export sequentially ``Object Predictions`` and ``Object Probabilities``.

 #.
-Click on "Configure Feature Table Export" button in the left-hand pane and configure the location of the exported Also, changing the export format of the table in the "Format" dropdown menu, export sequentially the table as HDF as well as CSV format.\ |image14a|
+Click on ``Configure Feature Table Export`` button in the left-hand pane and configure the location of the exported Also, changing the export format of the table in the ``Format`` dropdown menu, export sequentially the table as HDF as well as CSV format.\ |image14a|

 #.
-In the "Features" harmonica, click the "All" button to export all features.
+In the ``Features`` harmonica, click the ``All`` button to export all features.

 #.
 Click ``OK``.

 #.
-Back in the main ilastik interface, click "Export All" (repeat as necessary to export all formats of the images and the two formats of the export table).
+Back in the main ilastik interface, click ``Export All`` (repeat as necessary to export all formats of the images and the two formats of the export table).

 #.
 Save the Project.

 #.
 Import the CSV to OMERO, as well as the Probabilities.

 #.
 Make an OMERO.table out of the CSV and attach it on the Project in OMERO.
 This can be done using populate_metadata.py plugin or from scratch using the extended groovy script from Fiji.

-#.
-Show everything in OMERO.parade...

 .. |image0| image:: images/ilastik5.png
    :width: 1.5in